Child and Youth Care

 CYWP1013 Building Resilience

-This course explores behaviour from a pain-based framework, utilizing the Circle of Courage to address risk and resilience.
+This course explores behaviour from a pain-based framework, utilizing the Circle of Courage to address risk and enhance resilience.
 Learners will explore the universal needs of belonging, mastery, independence, and generosity and develop skills in assessing and enhancing support for children, youth, and families.
-Focus on a restorative approach to building community and repairing harm will be used and learners will explore their role in supporting youth through crises and high-risk behaviours.
+Focus on a restorative approach to building community and repairing harm will be used, and learners will explore their role in supporting youth through crises and high-risk behaviours.

 CYWP1012 Childhood Mental Health